 Once you have the ID, say 62, you can see all the stored data using:

 The “scores” in this case is the time-stamp in milliseconds.

 To see all items stores in redis, use:

 All major collections have a “name:ids” key map as well as a hash called “name”.
 So for example, to brows the “briqs” collection:

 And then see one entry with data in JSON format:

 It’d be nice to have some sort of “inspection” briq to perform these lookups from the web browser for figuring out things.

 PS.
 Same problem here: I also see some straight lines in the graphs, even though the system has been collecting (and logging) data without interruption.

-RE: How to query redis directly? - Added by lwitt-fr about 7 years ago
+RE: How to query redis directly? - Added by lwitt-fr over 7 years ago